 You can upload an image in its native size, after which you can select from one of the automatically generated sizes.
 With WordPress generating copies of the image in different sizes, you won’t have to manually resize it.

 Your theme may also use the automatically generated sizes for various purposes.
-If you upload an image and set it as the featured image for a post, your site’s theme may use the thumbnail-sized copy of that image on your archive pages.
-The thumbnail-sized copies will be smaller than the original featured images, allowing them to display properly on archive pages.
+If you upload an image and set it as the featured image for a post, your site’s theme may use the thumbnail-sized copy of that image on your archive In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More.
+The thumbnail-sized copies will be smaller than the original A featured image, also known as a post thumbnail, is an image that represents the contents of a WordPress post...
+More, allowing them to display properly on archive pages.

 WordPress will typically generate the following copies for each uploaded image: